 - The title of this chapter “At the Mansions of Madness” references the title of Lovecraft’s novel At the Mountains of Madness, as well as the recurring tendency for some of Lovecraft’s characters to end up in sanitariums after witnessing the truths of the Cthulhu Mythos.

-- On the right, you can just make out the cut-off sign for “Haven Secure Psychiatric Institute.”
+- On the right, the reader can just make out the cut-off sign for “Haven Secure Psychiatric Institute.”

 - In contrast to Page 1, this page is bordered.
 The border and the car interior create a more contained, even claustrophobic space.
 The reader has moved from the expansive Cthulu space of P1 to the cramped limited puny world of humans.

 - Though the panel is a full page, it contains rectangular “panels” similar to the rectangles that will frame most of the story: the windshield, and visible in the rear-view mirror.
 Overall, the page-size panel is roughly visually divided into four rectangles similar to the panel layout of subsequent pages: car interior ceiling, windshield, car dashboard, and below-dashboard area.
 Watch AllyourbasicGerard’s videos (which informed these annotations) exploring the framing devices employed by Moore and Burrows.

 - The black panel gutters/borders interact with the black shadowed areas (for example the trees on the middle left) to create areas where the panel border is missing.
 This creates a situation where the gutters kind of bleed into the panels.
 More on this below – see P11.

 - The word balloon is broken into four ovals, again foreshadowing the four horizontal panel layout.